 Finally, the last point is what makes this problem seem viable to me.
 The fact is that the people who are most likely to return are those that read the furthest into a given article.
-However, there is a nonzero possibility that many of these skimmers wish to return but are unable to locate an article they read.
-That is, because of a lack of context (resulting from a shallow skim vs in-depth reading) it is significantly more difficult to create a relevant search that can lead back to the original article.
+It’s also possible skimmers wish to return but are unable to locate an article they read because they remember less of the article.

 To get a better understanding of the problem and users, I interviewed six young professionals and college students who read a lot of articles online with the following questions:

 Do you read a lot of articles on the internet?

 Do you keep track of articles that you read and like?